gkrishnaks/WaybackEverywhere-Firefox/README.md

 *   Some cloud storage sites as they need login anyway (Dropbox, WeTransfer,Box..)
 *   Some video streaming (netflix..) sites and live streaming sites (Periscope..)
 *   Some audio podcast sites
+*   Some Language learning sites (Duolingo..) as they need login to work.

 P.S : There's no other agenda behind this bundled list made available during install :)